-- To identify pupils with special educational needs and disabilities and ensure that their individual needs are met - To ensure that pupils with special educational needs and disabilities are able to participate in all the activities - To ensure that all learners with SEND make appropriate progress - To ensure parents/carers are informed of their child's special educational and disability needs and that there is effective communication between home and school - To ensure that learners express their views and are fully involved in decisions which affect their education - To promote effective partnership and involve outside agencies where appropriate
+- To identify pupils with special educational needs and disabilities and ensure that their individual needs are met - To ensure that pupils with special educational needs and disabilities are able to participate in all the activities - To ensure that all learners with SEND make progress, broadly in line with what is expected of them - To ensure parents/carers are informed of their child's special educational and disability needs and that there is effective communication between home and school - To ensure that learners express their views and are fully involved in decisions which affect their education - To promote effective partnership and involve outside agencies where appropriate

-Equal opportunities within our Calton Quest Curriculum
+Equal opportunities within our Curriculum

-3.1 At Calton Primary School we aim to offer excellence and choice to all our children, whatever their ability or needs.
+At Calton Primary and Playgroup we aim to offer excellence and choice to all our children, whatever their ability or needs.
 We have high expectations of all our children.
-We aim to achieve this through removing their barriers to learning and encourage participation.
+We aim to achieve this through removing or helping children overcome their barriers to learning and encourage participation.
 We want all our children to feel that they are valued members of our school community.